Candidates applying for General Service category positions are expected to have fulfilled the minimum requirements

 Where can I find further information?

 Staff members can email the GGST team at: firstname.lastname@example.org.

 Further information is also available in the FAQs

 Verbal Reasoning Test (VRT)

-The EVRT is an entry assessment requirement for the candidates who have applied for and been deemed suitable for (i) Editorial and Desktop Publishing Assistant positions in the Text Processing Section and/or (ii) Desktop Publishing Assistant positions in the Desktop Publishing Unit of Department of General Assembly and Conference Management at United Nations Headquarters in New York.
+The VRT is an entry assessment requirement for the candidates who have applied for and been deemed suitable for (i) Editorial and Desktop Publishing Assistant positions in the Text Processing Section and/or (ii) Desktop Publishing Assistant positions in the Desktop Publishing Unit of Department of General Assembly and Conference Management at United Nations Headquarters in New York.

-Candidates who have passed (i) the GGST in English or (ii) the Verbal Reasoning part of the GGST in English are exempt from the EVRT.
+Candidates who have passed the Verbal Reasoning part of the GGST are exempt from the VRT.

-The EVRT is a computer-based test administered in a proctored environment.
-It consists of 24 Verbal Reasoning questions in English which assesses a candidate’s ability to deal with job-relevant written documents.
+The VRT is a computer-based test administered in a proctored environment.
+It consists of 24 Verbal Reasoning questions which assesses a candidate’s ability to deal with job-relevant written documents.
 It is available in the six official UN languages.